bridge-ai-neuro/SORT/README.md

 Once the best prompt for a model is known, it is time to evaluate the model in the entire dataset.
 For this step, the following things are needed: a config file, a model, a prompt file, and the dataset.
 1. The model `<model_name>` should appear in the `sort/evaluation/model_paths.csv` file.
-This file serves as a mapping for model names to their local folder and their libraries to run them (huggingface, vllm, or openai apis).
+This file serves as a mapping for model names to their local folder and their libraries to run them (Huggingface, vLLM, or OpenAI apis).
 2. The prompt file `<prompt_yaml>` should be stored in `sort/evaluation/conf/prompts/` as a yaml file.
 3. The config file `<config_yaml>` should be stored in `sort/evaluation/conf/` as a yaml file.
 4. The dataset should be stored in `data/`.